kordytech/Molar-Mass-Calculator/README.md

 Periodic Table from : https://ptable.com/?lang=en#Properties

 # About :
- \n-Calculates molar mass of inputed chemical formula
- \n-Validates textbox input ensuring only elements are entered -Uses regular expressions to evaluate formula for existing elements -LINQ used for displaying periodic table in gridview -Added text file resource for elements
+ -Calculates molar mass of inputed chemical formula -Validates textbox input ensuring only elements are entered -Uses regular expressions to evaluate formula for existing elements -LINQ used for displaying periodic table in gridview -Added text file resource for elements